madfauzy/Auto-Commit/README.md

 ## Make it your own

-- Create your own repo with click "**Use this template**" button (forked repo will not work)
+- Create your own repository by clicking the "**Use this template**" button (please note that using a forked repository will not work)

-Or just do in the manual way:
+Alternatively, you can manually create it by following these steps:

-- Create your own repo
+- Create your own repository
-- Copy file `.github/workflows/autocommit.yml` and `LAST_UPDATED` to your repo
+- Copy the files `.github/workflows/autocommit.yml` and `LAST_UPDATED` to your repository
-- Change the `name` and `email` information on file [autocommit.yml, line 27 and 28](https://github.com/madfauzy/Auto-Commit/blob/main/.github/workflows/autocommit.yml#L27)
+- Update the `name` and `email` information in the [autocommit.yml](https://github.com/madfauzy/Auto-Commit/blob/main/.github/workflows/autocommit.yml#L27), specifically on lines 27 and 28
-- Change the scheduling time on file [autocommit.yml, line 9](https://github.com/madfauzy/Auto-Commit/blob/main/.github/workflows/autocommit.yml#L9).
-You can use [crontab.guru](https://crontab.guru/) if you are not familiar with the cron schedule string.
-For first time, you can try to run it in every hour with string `1 * * * *` .
+- Adjust the scheduling time in the [autocommit.yml](https://github.com/madfauzy/Auto-Commit/blob/main/.github/workflows/autocommit.yml#L9), found on line 9.
+If you're not familiar with the cron schedule string, you can use [crontab.guru](https://crontab.guru/) to help.
+For the first time, you can try to run it in every hour with string `1 * * * *`.
-- Consider to support me, at least click the 🌟 button
+- Please show your support for [Irfan Maulana](https://github.com/mazipan) by visiting the [auto-commit](https://github.com/mazipan/auto-commit) repository and at least click the 🌟 button

 ## Article (in Bahasa Indonesia)